Careers and Life After University: An Honest Guide

 Frequently asked questions

+When do UK graduate schemes open?
 Most structured UK graduate schemes open applications in September or October of your final year, and a significant share close between October and January — some operate on rolling-review and fill before the formal deadline.
 Treat “applications open” as the date to start applying, not the date to start preparing.
 See Graduate Jobs.

+Do I need a 2:1 for a graduate job?
 A 2:1 is the stated minimum for many competitive graduate schemes and master’s programmes, so it’s a sensible benchmark to be aware of.
 But many roles don’t filter on classification at all, some schemes consider strong candidates below the stated minimum, and direct entry-level roles vary widely.
 Don’t write yourself out on grades alone.

+Should I do a masters or get a job?
 Treat them as two real options to weigh, not one as a default and the other as a backup.
 If a master’s is required for or materially advances your specific career, lean toward it.
 If you’re considering it mainly to delay the job market or because you don’t know what else to do, lean toward a job — possibly applying for a master’s later with more clarity.
 See Postgraduate Study.

+How much does a masters cost in the UK?
 UK home master’s fees typically fall in the £10,000–£25,000+ range, with international fees substantially higher.
 The honest total cost — fees, living, opportunity cost of foregone earnings — is often £25,000–£50,000+.
 Figures vary by course; check current fees on the university’s page.

+What should I do at university to improve my job prospects?
 Use your course deliberately (seminars, essays, group projects, a substantive dissertation), take a couple of societies seriously enough to grow into a committee role, mine any part-time work for transferable skills, do a relevant internship or placement if a competitive sector is on your list, and keep a record of what you’ve done so you have material to draw on later.
 See Making the Most of University.

+What if I don’t have a job lined up by graduation?
 Completely normal and not a sign you’re behind.
 Direct entry-level roles recruit through the year, many graduates’ first jobs come after graduation rather than before, and some graduates take time out or move into further study.
 Finding the right role often takes months.
 Use the careers service (most cover you for a period after graduation) and keep applying.

 Further reading